rudeboybert/ReedJukebox/README.md

 Albert Y. Kim
 April 26, 2015

 This is the code and data used for the [Reed College Jukebox Data](https://github.com/rudeboybert/ReedJukebox) webapp.
+The files of importance are

+* `jukebox.csv`: comma separated value (CSV) format spreadsheet of songs
+* `reed_jukebox_shiny_code.Rmd`: R markdown code to create Shiny app
+* `README.Rmd`: R markdown code to generate this page

+Click "Download ZIP" on the bottom-right of this page to obtain all necessary files.